dockstore/dockstore/README.md

 3. Set the default project copyright to Dockstore (Settings -> Copyright)

 ### Setting up a Mac for Dockstore development

-[comment]: <> (If modifying this section please check to see if you need to update the github action workflow macos_installation_instructions)
+[//]: # (If modifying this section please check to see if you need to update the github action workflow macos_installation_instructions)

 Install Docker (Be sure to click on 'Mac with Apple chip' if you have Apple silicon) https://docs.docker.com/desktop/mac/install/